Configure the popup blocker in Windows XP SP2

-Internet Explorer (IE) 6.0 SP2 was released with WinXP SP2 and includes a popup information bar.
+Internet Explorer was extended with a popup-blocker since IE6 SP2 (Included with WinXP SP2).
+When a popup is blocked, then it will display a popup information bar, where the user can control whether the popup should remain blocked.
 It blocks pop-up windows that appear outside the browser itself (To avoid covering the status bar, address bar, or a security dialog), and makes it harder for pop-ups to masquerade as system dialogs.
-It is possible to control how this popup-blocker should operate by clicking on Tools -> Popup Blocker -> Popup Blocker Settings...
+It is possible to control how this popup-blocker should operate by clicking on Tools -> Popup Blocker -> Popup Blocker Settings…

 • Whether the popup-blocker is enabled (This is the checkbox on the privacy tab in the Internet Control Panel):